focus on separating breath from tension. find a way to keep breathing steady even if your muscles pull.

 be a comfortable temperature, for me that’s extra warm. it’s hard to be calm if i’m cold.

 smiling can help to relax. it even works if you’re alone.

-allow the tension but don’t stop breathing well. you might feel shaking. this is tension being released.
+allow the tension but don’t stop breathing well. you might feel shaking. this is muscles vibrating from over-fatigue.

 feel gravity pulling your muscles down. be aware of your entire body.